boocs/unreal-clangd/README.md

 1. Code Completion/completionHelper.cpp is the heart of the extension.
 It's how you get Unreal symbols into code completion.
 [See Section](#code-completion)
 1. Like other Intellisense, you must wait for a file to load before using code completion [See Info Bar section](#bottom-info-bar)
 1. Weird Virtual function code completion behavior [See Section](#adding-virtual-functions-quirk)
-1. clangd doesn't have brace initialization completion yet for the current version that works with Unreal.
+1. This version `does have brace initialization` completion!

-   * `Note:` Unreal 5.2 should have it since it will have an updated clangd version
+   * `Note:` This is because we're using an updated clangd version
 1. After installing the clangd extension(not this extension) it might ask you to automatically download and install the latest LLVM/clang/clangd.

     **Make sure to choose No to this.**